OutSystems/docs-support/src/security/penetration-tests.md

 Some penetration testing tools may flag OutSystems as having a vulnerable jQuery-ui-dialog library.

 OutSystems uses jQuery-ui-dialog version 1.8.24 which has a vulnerability known to this version - [CVE-2010-5312](https://www.cvedetails.com/cve/CVE-2010-5312/).
-This vulnerability relates to the title() function, potentially allowing for unescaped content to be inserted in the title and causing a Cross Site Scripting problem.
+This vulnerability relates to the title() function, potentially allowing for unescaped content to be inserted in the title and causing a cross dite scripting problem.

 All uses of the affected function by OutSystems properly encode the input parameter.
 As such, OutSystems isn't vulnerable despite this vulnerability still being present in jquery-ui-dialog.